Neural network initialization with nonlinear characteristics and information on hierarchical features: Conclusion

 \section{Conclusion}

 The data-driven initialization of weights and biases enables us to avoid learning with conventional backpropagation.
-As for the initialization, we proposed a method to exploit the information on the spectral bias.
+In this work, we proposed an initialization method to leverage information on the hierarchical features.
 The crucial point is the role of the hyperparameter $s_1$ in the original SWIM algorithm, which changes the role of nonlinearity in the activation function.
-The gradual change of the hyperparameter allows us to capture the low-frequency components in the hidden layers in the early stage.
-We demonstrated the effects of the information of the spectral bias with several numerical experiments; the proposed method outperforms the original SWIM method and the reversed-order method in both regression and classification tasks.
+The gradual change of the hyperparameter enables us to capture the low-frequency components in the early-stage hidden layers.
+We demonstrated the effects of information on the hierarchical features by numerical experiments, and the proposed method outperforms the original SWIM method and the reversed-order method in both regression and classification tasks.

 There are several remaining tasks in the future.
-First, applying this approach to other types of neural networks, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs), is an important future task.
+First, applying this approach to other types of neural networks, such as CNNs and recurrent neural networks (RNNs), is an important future task.
 Second, further investigation of how to set the scaling factor $s_1$ is also important.
 As far as we checked, the gradual change of parameters improves performance.
 However, the degree of improvement varies depending on the settings.
 Optimal parameter settings may exist.
-Furthermore, while this study varied parameters according to layer depth, practical adjustments could be possible; for example, the parameter change within the same hidden layer could be effective in some situations.
+Furthermore, while this study varied parameters according to layer depth, practical adjustments could be possible; for example, the parameter change within the same hidden layer might be effective in some situations.

-Studies utilizing features such as spectral bias in sampling-based initialization techniques have just started.
+Studies utilizing features such as the hierarchical features in sampling-based initialization techniques have just started.
 We hope this study will contribute to the exploration of efficient learning methods for future neural networks.